cgerold/vagrant-chef-server-client-setup/README.md

-# Vagrant-Multi-Machine Chef Server-Client-Setup [DRAFT]
+# Vagrant-Multi-Machine Chef Server-Client-Setup

+## Preface

-The repository contains a Vagrant-Multi-Machine configuration that provides a local chef server-client-setup.
+This repository contains a Vagrant Multi-Machine configuration that provides you a local Chef-Server-Client setup.
+Furthermore it includes the needed files and configuration to install a executable LAMP-Stack via Chef Server on your Chef Client nodes:
-The setup is tested with Ubuntu 12.04 64Bit LTS on Mac OS X.
+* Ubuntu 12.04 64Bit LTS
+* MySQL
+* Apache2
+* PHP5 (mod_php5)

-If you want to change the OS of the local vagrant boxes you have to edit the following lines in the Vagrantfile:
+The setups has been tested on Mac OS X. If you want to change the operation system of the local vagrant boxes you have to edit the following line in the Vagrantfile:
 ```
 chef_server_config.vm.box = "hashicorp/precise64"
 ```